yashrajnayak/yashrajnayak/README.md

 Program Manager at GitHub Developer Relations, where I help spark creativity and excitement around GitHub while finding new ways to connect with developers worldwide.

 My community journey began as a Microsoft Student Partner during university, where I proudly represented India at a worldwide summit at Microsoft HQ.
-Over the years, I've built and scaled developer communities that have reached hundreds of thousands of tech enthusiasts.
+Over the past 8 years, I've built and scaled developer communities that have reached hundreds of thousands of tech enthusiasts.

 ![image](images/linkedin-cover.jpeg)

 ## Professional Experience

 **GitHub** | Program Manager, Developer Relations (Mar 2024 - Present)
-- End-to-end execution of Constellation 2024, GitHub's developer conference with 900+ in-person attendees in Bengaluru, India
+- Successfully hosted GitHub Constellation 2024, 900+ developer conference in Bengaluru, India
 - Growing key programs like the Global Meetups Program and 1st party events such as GitHub Universe Recap and GitHub Connect India
 - Scaling GitTogethers in India, developer meetups led by local community experts and powered by GitHub.
-Hosting 4 premier developer meetups every month in Bengaluru, Delhi NCR, Hyderabad, and Mumbai since July 2024.
+Hosting 4 premier developer meetups every month in Bengaluru, Delhi NCR, Hyderabad, and Mumbai.
 Featured over 90 speakers and engaged more than 2,000 of India's most active developers, bringing them closer to the GitHub ecosystem

 **ANSR** | Senior Community Manager (Mar 2023 - Feb 2024)
 - Built community programs from scratch, reaching 6,000+ active developers in 8 months